 National Viticulture and Enology Extension Leadership Conference

 A primary example of how NGWI furthers the outreach role is the National Viticulture and Enology Extension Leadership Conference (NVEELC).
 Organized by regional and/or institutional hosts with support from NGWI, the event annually gathers wine, juice, table and raisin grape extension professionals working within and outside of traditional cooperative extension.
 It offers professional development, includes research and regional reports, and fosters collaboration and dialogue, helping viticulture and enology extension professionals stay apprised of industry challenges across the country.
 Field trips to vineyards and labs is an important part of the agenda for this event, which is held in a different grape region each year.
-NVEELC 2018 will be held in Prosser, Wa., May 20-22.
-Find information and registration here!
-Deadline to sign up is May 4.
+NVEELC 2019 will be held in Texas–more details to come!

 Preventing Herbicide Drift from Neighbors